mrstefangrimm/TemplateStateMachine/README.md

 #### Step 4

 State machines have a `begin()` and an `end()`.
 Begin triggers the initial transition and end the final transition.
-Final transitions are required as soon as you have sub-states.
+States require a final transition as soon as they have sub-states.

 The `setup()` and `loop()` functions round up the step-by-step example: